Heather Graham, 50, Sizzles In Black Leather Miniskirt And Stockings: ‘Felt Cute…Might Delete Later’

 The rest of Heather’s appearance matched her polished attire.
 Long, dark lashes framed her huge eyes, and the lighting emphasized her killer cheekbones and rosy lips.
 Her honey-blond hair was parted slightly off-center, framing her face as her locks fell over her shoulders in loose waves.

-She posed with her hips cocked to one side and her left leg extended forward, with most of her weight on her back leg.
+The star from License to Drive and Swingers posed with her hips cocked to one side and her left leg extended forward, with most of her weight on her back leg.
 She held her phone far out to one side, skillfully managing not to block out any portion of her reflection with the device.
 Her right hand was draped around her waist.

+Heather posed in a narrow, well-lit room with a cushioned bench flanking one side of the background, upon which a leather handbag appeared to be placed.

+The other side featured a small, modern kitchen featuring light wood cabinetry and only the most basic necessities.

 Heather’s Instagram followers loved the update and were quick to agree that she looked incredible.
 Multiple people implored her to leave the photo on her page, despite her teasing comment in the accompanying caption.